MicrosoftDocs/OfficeDocs-SharePoint/migration/mm-whats-new.md

 ## Current features and improvements through January 2021

 - **Support replacing invalid characters**.
-To help migrate files with invalid characters in the file name, users will be able to specify pre-defined characters to replace invalid characters.
+To help migrate files with invalid characters in the file name, users can now specify pre-defined characters to replace invalid characters.
 -  **Fix for zero durations in Summary Reports.** We recently introduced an issue where the duration field was showing zero values in the *SummaryReport.csv*.
 This has been fixed.
 - **Fix for large file upload.**  Report files larger than 250 MB can now be uploaded.